BIO00066I Workshop 4

 Then load all the libraries we’ll need today.

-First, read in some ata from an Excel file.
-You can obtain an example file from here.
-Click to download, and then save the file in your raw-data directory.
-If you don’t have a raw-data directory, make one!
+Download this file and save it in your raw-data directory.
+If you don’t have a raw-data directory, make one.

 • we use sheet=1 to specify that we want the first sheet (or tab)